ajanicij/x509tojson/README.md

 # x509tojson
-Utility that reads an X.509 certificate and outputs it in JSON
+Utility that reads an X.509 certificate and outputs it in JSON.

 This utility uses OpenSSL for parsing a certificate and libjson for generating JSON.
 It is mostly a product of my effort to learn OpenSSL.